Holistische Arts

 At HPV Health, we understand that CIN 2 is a stressful diagnosis with difficult choices.
 We help you in the following ways:

-• Extensive diagnostics: We determine the exact HPV type and viral load, providing a better picture of your risk profile.
+• Extensive diagnostics: We determine the exact HPV type and viral load, so we have a better picture of your risk profile.

-• Objective information: We discuss all options honestly: LEEP, watchful waiting, escharotic treatment, immune system support.
-No sales pitch, just a nuanced conversation.
+• Objective information: We discuss all options honestly: LEEP, waiting, escharotic treatment, immune system support.
+No sales pitch, but a nuanced conversation.

-• Tailored treatment plan: Customized to your situation, HPV type, age, and wish to conceive.
+• Tailored treatment plan: Adapted to your situation, HPV type, age, and desire to conceive.

 • Collaboration with your gynecologist: We always work complementarily.
-If LEEP is the best choice, we will tell you so honestly.
+If a LEEP procedure is the best choice, we will tell you honestly.

-• Post-LEEP care: If you do choose LEEP, we help afterward with clearing the remaining HPV virus and preventing recurrence.
+• Aftercare for LEEP procedures: If you do choose a LEEP, we help afterward with clearing the remaining HPV virus and preventing recurrence.

 Experiences of women with CIN 2

-“With a wish to conceive, I didn't want a LEEP procedure.
-My gynecologist agreed we could wait a while.
-At HPV Health, I received escharotic treatment and a comprehensive supplement plan.
+“Wishing to have children, I did not want a LEEP procedure.
+My gynecologist agreed that we could wait a while.
+At HPV Health, I received escharotic treatment and an extensive supplement plan.
 After 3 months, my abnormalities were back to CIN 1, and after 6 months, everything was clear.”

 N